-I decided to collect the Hungarian soldiers’ military deeds in the 18th century here.
+I decided to collect the Hungarian soldiers’ military deeds in the 18th and 19th centuries here.
 We have plenty of heroes who fought on the European battlefields, usually serving the Habsburgs.
 They deserve to be recognized and honored.

 6 May 1757, A Hungarian officer in the Battle of Prague